Vortitron/energy-sensor-generator/README.md

 3. **Configure the Integration**:
    - Go to **Settings > Devices & Services > Add Integration**.
-   - Search for “Energy Sensor Generator” and select it.
+   - Search for "Energy Sensor Generator" and select it.
    - Configure the options:
      - **Auto Generate**: Enable to create sensors automatically on startup (recommended).
      - **Update Interval**: Set the frequency (in seconds) for energy calculations (default: 60).